Hazel's Theory of Evolution: Plot

 The novel tells the story of Hazel Brownlee-Wellington, a thirteen-year-old girl who has just entered the eighth grade in a new school in Michigan.
 In the novel, she is well-versed in information about animals and she lived on a goat farm.
 Becca, Hazel's best friend, has distanced herself after she became a cheerleader, and Hazel has found it difficult to make new friends.
-After a while of being at a new school, she starts to hang out with Carina, a transgender girl, and Yosh, a wheelchair bound boy who is recognizable for his green mohawk.
+After a while of being at a new school, she starts to hang out with Carina, a transgender girl, and Yosh, a wheelchair-using boy who is recognizable for his green mohawk.
 She later learns that one of her mothers is pregnant, but she is not hopeful because of two previous miscarriages.
 She hopes that a book called On the Origin of Species by Charles Darwin can help her make sense of her life, but she still struggles with many of her problems.